HOPLAB-LBP/hoplab-wiki/docs/research/index.md

 **TODO:** populate this landing page.

-**TODO:** do we need more explicit information about the ethical procedure? and should this page be in this research section, or admin precedures?
-I think there is going to be some overlap about these two sections, and we need to think better what is included here and why and what in the more general get started section --> edit Klara: should be covered now, let me know what you think!

 **TODO**: [Klara] Add more recommended software (e.g., Mendeley/Endnote, R, Text editors, Image editing software, Git, LaTeX, Pandoc, markdown, Python, Overleaf, RBA, BioSemi, PsychoPy, the lab’s own software?)

 **TODO**: [Klara] Add info on interesting conferences to attend, suggested reading (books, papers, websites), suggested courses (soft skills, programming, EEG/fMRI, version control, stats, science, etc.)